somyakantdash/Kuzco-Node-Run-Full-Guide/CLI-Node.md

 Then Put Your Registered Email ID & Password
 Then Put your Worker name & Press Enter

+OR

+4️⃣ Direct Start Node
+Copy the CLI command from the Kuzco Console and run it in your WSL terminal to start the worker

 For VPS Only
 ```
 PRESS CTRL+A+D (to run ur node continuously)